olanti-p/cata-mapgen-editor/README.md

 - Visual preview for terrain and furniture
 - Configurable display options (sprites, symbols, OMT boundaries)
 - *Visual preview for vehicle and nested placement boundaries
+- *Mod support (edit default mod list to configure what data will be loaded)

 ## Bugs and limitations
 See [TODO.md](doc/BNMT/TODO.md) for list of planned features.